 Besides wine, Sake is my favorite drink (adult beverage, I meant).
 So when SakeOne (One of very few American sake makers.
 I think there are only 4…) contacted me, I was thrilled.
 They were going to send me a box of their premuim sake.
 Heck yeah!
-I will trade in food for sake anytime!!!
-My gosh, I was pleasantly surprised by it’s taste.
-So pure and clean!
-(If you see the term “Ginjo” anywhere on the label, it means ‘Premium’ where at least the outer 40% of the rice gets milled away – protein/fat is removed for it’s best aromatic flavor.
+I will trade in food for sake anytime!
+And I love these sake.
+So pure and clean (If you see the term “Ginjo” anywhere on the label, it means ‘Premium’ where at least the outer 40% of the rice gets milled away – protein/fat is removed for it’s best aromatic flavor.
 Also those fatty acid causes a hangover.
 So ginjo sake=no hangover!

 First, I chilled the bottles to 44-47’F. Those ‘hot’ house sake we drink at a sushi restaurant, it aint’ Ginjo.
 Heating up sake is to mask it’s yucky flavor.